Understanding Linux software requirements

 InfoPrint Manager for Linux is a 64-bit application that an authorized user can run only on 64-bit (x86_64) operating systems.
 For more information, see the "Verifying Linux rpm packages" section.

 InfoPrint Manager for Linux needs to be installed using the root user, but during the installation process you have the possibility to configure the product to run as a non-root authorized user.
 You can still use root if you want to.
 If you are running InfoPrint Manager with a user other than root, make sure that all custom paths needed by the product have read and write permissions for that specific user.
 Also, the user you are running InfoPrint Manager with, might need specific access to resources.
-For more information, see the “Determining ulimit segment settings” section within the InfoPrint Manager for AIX and Linux: Configuration and Tuning Guide publication.
+For more information, see the “Determining ulimit segment settings” section within RICOH InfoPrint Manager for AIX and Linux: Configuring and Tuning Guide.

 The default user is